bitwikiorg/bit_index_tabula/README.md

 > - Manuscripts must align with the journal’s scope and structure
 > - Work must be original, unpublished, and methodologically sound
 > - Adhere to official formatting and citation rules
-> - To start you mmust first be a part of the [BIT Hub](http://hub.bitwiki.org/) find more information on submitting here.
+> - To start you must first be a part of the [BIT Hub](http://hub.bitwiki.org/) find more information on submitting here.

 > ### Submmission Flow
 > 1 [Pull Request with Paper under main.tex organized in its respective folders] --> 2 [Review by Our Team and Community] --> 3 [Comments and Return or Submission]